 Mr. Spertus founded the firm in 2006, was a Ninth Circuit Lawyer Representative through 2016, and serves on the Board of Directors of the ABA White Collar Crime Subcommittee, Los Angeles Chapter, and the FBA Rules of Criminal Procedure and Evidence Subcommittee.
-Mr. Spertus has received multiple accolades for his accomplishments, including Chambers USA, Southern California Super Lawyers for each year from 2008 through 2020, and U.S. News and World Reports The Best Lawyers in America from 2012 through 2020.
+Mr. Spertus has received multiple accolades for his accomplishments, including Chambers USA, Southern California Super Lawyers for each year from 2008 through 2021, and U.S. News and World Reports' Best Lawyers in America from 2012 through 2021.
 Mr. Spertus has also been recognized as a superior trial attorney by numerous other organizations such as The National Trial Lawyers Top 100, Lawyers of Distinction, AVVO, and Top 100 Lawyers.
-He also serves as President of the Cutthroat Trial Lawyers Association, which is a group comprised of former federal prosecutors and federal public defenders that is based in Los Angeles, California.

 - Southern California Super Lawyers, 2008-22